 - Devin Xu, Los Angeles — 47-year-old Devin Xu was killed when his car lurched forward in a bank parking lot striking 3 cars and a building before coming to rest.
 The Los Angeles County Coroner’s Department report stated that the “apparent facial trauma due to foreign object inside air bag” contributed to his death.
 Also of note is that Los Angeles is not typically considered to have an especially humid climate.

 These injuries are, simply put, incredibly tragic and unnecessary losses of life.
 It seems that NHTSA, car manufacturers and the public are finally beginning to realize the massive scope of this Takata exploding airbag problem.

 Put our defect products experience to work for you

-For more than 20 years Ken Kieklak has fought for Arkansans injured by companies who put profits over the health and safety of Americans.
-To schedule your free and confidential consultation call (479) 251-7767 or contact us online
+For more than 20 years Fayetteville AR personal injury lawyer Ken Kieklak has fought for Arkansans injured by companies who put profits over the health and safety of Americans.
+To schedule your free and confidential consultation with an experienced Arkansas attorney for injuries caused by a defective airbag, call (479) 316-0438 or contact us online

 How to Recover Lost Wages After a Car Accident in Arkansas

 Often, car accident victims in Arkansas are unable to work for some time following a collision.
 To recover compensation for lost wages from a negligent driver, reach out to our attorneys.
 After a car accident in Arkansas, victims can recover compensation for lost...

 Can I Sue an Insurance Company for Denying My Claim in Arkansas?

 Following an accident, victims may file an insurance claim to recover compensation.
 If your claim was wrongly denied, you may be able to sue an insurance company in Arkansas.
 If an insurance company denied your claim and you think it made the wrong decision, call our...